-There are over 35,000 museums in the United States, so artists and exhibitors must bring something unique to ensure high attendance, increased membership and more revenue.
-Museums, galleries, and artists, are utilizing IoT devices to improve the interaction of their exhibits, from collecting virtual objects to plan personalized exhibition routes for visitors through interactive maps, and even allowing artists to create unique installations.
+There are over 35,000 museums in the United States, so artists and exhibitors must bring something unique to ensure high attendance, increased membership, and more revenue.
+Museums, galleries, and artists are utilizing IoT devices to improve the interaction of their exhibits, from collecting virtual objects to planning personalized exhibition routes for visitors through interactive maps and even allowing artists to create unique installations.

 5. Visitor Behaviour

 From the viewer’s point of view, the appeal of the exhibition depends on two characteristics: the uniqueness of the exhibits and the popularity of the artists.
 Presence detection sensors can help curators get a better idea of which areas of a gallery draw the most visitors and which works of art get the most attention.
 These sensors provide real-time data on how long different rooms and specific artworks stay, providing insight into the level of interest in curated exhibitions.
 Similarly, wireless IoT sensors that can measure a visitor’s resting heart rate and breathing rate from a distance can indicate a physical response to certain artworks.
 Does the visitor’s heart rate increase when he sees the device?
 Novel, adaptable, and engaging museum experiences can be improved by utilizing This information.

 As with any business that attracts and hosts visitors, ensuring the safety, comfort, and health of our guests is essential.
 Indoor environmental quality monitoring and temperature and humidity levels using IoT sensors are key to ensuring that these Spaces breathe clean air, with ambient temperature and humidity, noise quality, and light are the best choice for visitor comfort.
 Similarly, with the help of wireless IoT sensors, museum staff can proactively monitor shortages of consumables like paper towels, toilet paper, and hand sanitizer to ensure instant replenishment.